jakobzhao/geog371/lectures/lec06/readme.md

 **MongoDB**

 MongoDB is a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.
 MongoDB’s geospatial indexing allows you to efficiently execute spatial queries on a collection that contains geospatial shapes and points.
-This tutorial will briefly introduce the concepts of geospatial indexes, and then demonstrate their use with $geoWithin, $geoIntersects, and geoNear.
+This tutorial will briefly introduce the concepts of geospatial indexes, and then demonstrate their use with $geoWithin, $geoIntersects, and $geoNear.

 ### 2.3 File-based data